The Damned (comics): Publication history

 The first miniseries, Three Days Dead, ran from October 2006 to February 2007.
 There was also a six-page issue #0 published in October 2006.
 A second miniseries followed in 2008, the three-issue Prodigal Sons.

 In 2017, The Damned was relaunched as an ongoing series.
 The original five-issue miniseries was adapted to color and published as a new trade paperback in March.
-The Damned #1 followed in May with a new arc designed to continue the story for returning readers while introducing the world and characters to new readers.
+The Damned #1 followed in May with a new arc, Ill-Gotten, designed to continue the story for returning readers while introducing the world and characters to new readers.

 The color version of the Prodigal Sons arc appeared in The Damned #6–8 with minor alterations to better fit in with the mythology of the ongoing series.
 The planned three-issue Daughter's Danse arc only released the first issue and The Damned has been in hiatus since then.
+Bunn mentioned in a 2023 "Ask Me Anything" post that he has plans for the series to continue, but nothing in the near future.

 Issues

 Collected editions

 The first miniseries has been collected into a trade paperback twice, once in black and white in 2007, then later in color in 2017.

-Both miniseries have been released in French by Akileos:
+The original black and white versions of Three Days Dead and Prodigal Sons have been released in French by Akileos: